Causality conditions: Stably causal

-A manifold satisfying any of the weaker causality conditions defined above may fail to do so if the metric is given a small perturbation.
-A spacetime is stably causal if it cannot be made to contain closed causal curves by arbitrarily small perturbations of the metric.
+For each of the weaker causality conditions defined above, there are some manifolds satisfying the condition which can be made to violate it by arbitrarily small perturbations of the metric.
+A spacetime is stably causal if it cannot be made to contain closed causal curves by any perturbation smaller than some arbitrary finite magnitude.
 Stephen Hawking showed that this is equivalent to: